Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 What about using AI for Bible study help?

 AI can be a helpful research assistant for Bible study if used with discernment.
-It's appropriate for looking up historical context, finding cross-references, explaining Greek/Hebrew words, or summarizing different interpretations of passages. you must always verify AI responses against Scripture and trusted commentaries, never let AI replace your own study of God's Word, consult human teachers and pastors for theological questions, and remember that spiritual understanding comes from the Holy Spirit, not algorithms.
+It's appropriate for looking up historical context, finding cross-references, explaining Greek/Hebrew words, or summarizing different interpretations of passages.
+However, you must always verify AI responses against Scripture and trusted commentaries, never let AI replace your own study of God's Word, consult human teachers and pastors for theological questions, and remember that spiritual understanding comes from the Holy Spirit, not algorithms.

 Are "Chat with Jesus" AI apps okay to use?